kriszyp/lmdb-js/README.md

 await written.flushed // wait for commit to be fully flushed to disk
 ```

+The `separateFlushed` defaults to whatever `overlappedSync` was set to.
+However, you can explicitly set.
+If you want to use `overlappingSync`, but have all write operations resolve when the transaction is fully flushed and durable, you can set `separateFlushed` to `false`.
+Alternately, if you want to use different `overlappingSync` settings, but also have a `flushed` promise, you can set `separateFlushed` to `true`.

-This option is probably not helpful on Windows, as Window's disk flushing operation tends to have poor performance characteristic (whereas Windows tends to perform well with standard transactions).
+Enabling `overlappingSync` option is probably not helpful on Windows, as Window's disk flushing operation tends to have poor performance characteristic (whereas Windows tends to perform well with standard transactions), but YMMV.
 This option may be enabled by default in the future, for non-Windows platforms.

 #### Serialization options
 If you are using the default encoding of `'msgpack'`, the [msgpackr](https://github.com/kriszyp/msgpackr) package is used for serialization and deserialization.
 You can provide store options that are passed to msgpackr, as well.
 For example, these options can be potentially useful: